-Diego N. is a UX Lead who turns complex problems into simple, elegant solutions.
+Diego N. is a designer who turns complex problems into simple, elegant solutions.

-Diego N. is a UX Lead who turns complex problems into simple, elegant solutions.
+Diego N. is a designer who turns complex problems into simple, elegant solutions.

 Trucks Dealer Portal